Reckitt Benckiser is a name which came up several times following my recent, mildly negative review of Unilever.

 I’m sure many of the institutional investors who jumped on the Reckitt Benckiser bandwagon are not especially pleased with the way things have gone these last few years.

-I think it’s likely that huge amounts of pressure have been put upon management, by investors, to pull their finger out and start generating some growth, pronto.
+I think it’s likely that huge amounts of pressure have been put upon management, by investors, to pull their fingers out and start generating some growth, pronto.

 In response, management decided that if they couldn’t generate growth organically, they’d simply go out and acquire it.